Lightning Cycle Dynamics: R-84

-The R-84 recumbent has a similar geometry to the P-38 and Phantom, but is constructed from carbon fiber, resulting in a lighter total bike weight.
+The R-84 recumbent has a similar geometry to the P-38 and Phantom, but is constructed from carbon fiber, resulting in a lighter total bike weight and increase frame stiffness.
+It also incorporates rear suspension.

 F-90

 The F-90 is similar to the F-40 but uses the R-84 carbon fiber frame along with a kevlar and mylar sailcloth midsection, instead of the fabric used in the F-40.
 Lightning claims that the F-90 is the fastest production bicycle available on the market for purchase.